timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

 continuous aggregate, and doesn't get even more recent data from the source hypertable.
 This happens because the materialized-only continuous aggregate provides a stopping point, and the yearly continuous aggregate is unaware of any layers beyond that stopping point.
-This aligns with how stacked views work in PostgreSQL.
+This is similar to how stacked views work in PostgreSQL.

 To make queries on the yearly continuous aggregate access all recent data, you can either:

-*   Make the monthly continuous aggregate real-time
+*   Make the monthly continuous aggregate real-time, or
-*   Or redefine the yearly continuous aggregate on top of the daily continuous aggregate
+*   Redefine the yearly continuous aggregate on top of the daily continuous aggregate.

 ## Roll up calculations

 When summarizing already-summarized data, be aware of how stacked calculations work.
 Not all calculations return the correct result if you stack them.

-For example, if you take the maximum of several sub-sets, then take the maximum of the maximums, you get the maximum of the entire set.
-But if you take the average of several sub-sets, then take the average of the averages, that is, in general, different from taking the average of all the data.
+For example, if you take the maximum of several subsets, then take the maximum of the maximums, you get the maximum of the entire set.
+But if you take the average of several subsets, then take the average of the averages, that can result in a different figure than the average of all the data.

 To simplify such calculations when using continuous aggregates on top of continuous aggregates, you can use the [hyperfunctions][hyperfunctions] from TimescaleDB Toolkit, such as the [statistical aggregates][stats-aggs].
-These hyperfunctions are designed with a two-step aggregation pattern which allows you to roll them up into larger buckets.
+These hyperfunctions are designed with a two-step aggregation pattern that allows you to roll them up into larger buckets.
 The first step creates a summary aggregate that can be rolled up, just as a maximum can be rolled up.
 You can store this aggregate in your continuous aggregate.
 Then, you can call an accessor function